Why Would I Want to Weave on a Square Loom?

 I hope you found this lesson about Diagonal Weaving on a Square Loom helpful.
 Please share any comments or questions you have in the Comment area towards the bottom of this page.

 You may find a printable PDF of this lesson in the FREE RESOURCES area of this site.
-This is a subscriber-only area.
-To gain access to this site, signup to receive my newsletters by completing the form below.
-Hoping to hear from you soon!
+Unfortunately, this is a subscriber-only area.
+To access this site, signup to receive my newsletters by completing the form below; and hoping to hear from you soon!

-If you already receive my newsletter, go to the library.
+If you have already received my newsletter, go to the library.

 Where to Find Square Looms